Maplewings/LenovoLegionToolkit/README.md

 ## Download

-You can download the installer from the Releases page here: [Latest release](https://github.com/BartoszCichecki/LenovoLegionToolkit/releases/latest).
+You can download the installer from the [Releases page](https://github.com/BartoszCichecki/LenovoLegionToolkit/releases/latest) or with winget: `winget install BartoszCichecki.LenovoLegionToolkit`.

 ## Compatibility